Parallel Concatenated Convolutional Coding: Turbo Codes

-This example shows the basic structure of turbo codes, both at the transmitter and receiver ends, and characterizes their performance over a noisy channel using components from the Communications Toolbox™.
+This example characterizes the performance of turbo codes over a noisy channel.
+It shows the basic structure of turbo codes at the transmitter and receiver.
 We chose the Long Term Evolution (LTE) specifications [ 4 ] for the constituent component parameters.

 The invention of turbo codes [ 1 ], along with the development of iterative decoding principles with near Shannon limit performance, has led to their absorption in a wide variety of applications some of which include deep space communications, third generation wireless standards, and digital video broadcasting [ 3 ].

 This example includes both MATLAB® and Simulink® implementations:

 MATLAB script using System objects: commTurboCoding.m

 Simulink model using System blocks: commpccc.slx

 Both the MATLAB and Simulink implementations of the system are set up so you can simulate the system over a range of Eb/No values for user-specified system parameters like code block length and number of decoding iterations.
 The following sections use the fixed-size code-block Simulink implementation to describe the details of the coding scheme.